jaysylvester/citizen/README.md

       </p>
     </td>
     <td>
       If sessions are enabled, this number represents the length of a user's session in minutes.
-Sessions automatically expire once this time limit is reached.
+Sessions automatically expire if a user has been inactive for this amount of time.
     </td>
   </tr>
   <tr>